 Skip to main content

-Not all stars become black holes
+Not all stars turn into black holes

 Vitor Cardoso adds that the future of a star is not necessarily to become a black hole – "Gravity doesn't always win!"